davsec-teaching/W26_ECS_160/README.md

 systems.
 This has resulted in various orchestration frameworks such as Kubernetes optimizing the _data path_---the network communication mechanism between different nodes.
 A discussion of the design of such frameworks is incomplete without understanding the system components driving these design choices.
-To this end, the course will cover a handful of operating systems and distributed systems concepts briefly.
+To this end, the course will cover a handful of operating systems and distributed systems concepts briefly, and will focus on _concepts_ more than APIs.
+The homework assignments will, however, provide some hands-on experience with the latest technologies such as Apache Cassandra, Spring Boot, Kafka, and Kubernetes.

 ### Prerequisites